Leftover Landscape

 2024-2025

-Each sculpture has pieces of metal jutting out from the form.
+Each Memory Meteoroid has pieces of metal jutting out from the form.
 Printed on these shards are downloaded patterns from bus seats and hotel carpets.
 To me, these carpet patterns resemble microscopic imagery, making the object a diagram, showing details of the surface.
-The objects are finally wired to the central tank/planet with audio cables, and sing each other "Lessons" in human culture over the ambient score.
+The objects are finally wired to the central tank/planet with audio transducers and cables, to sing each other “Lessons” in human culture over the ambient score.
 Unfortunately, they only know fragments, like greeting card songs and computer bootup chimes on Windows 95.
 It is a comically tragic situation they find themselves in, stranded in this ominous, desert landscape.